abhinandan-0401/RAGStackXL/docs/COMPLETED_WORK.md

-# Completed Work - Vector Database Layer and Retrieval Mechanisms
+# Completed Work - Vector Database Layer, Retrieval Mechanisms, and LLM Integration

 ## Overview

-We've successfully implemented the vector database component (Phase 3) and retrieval mechanisms (Phase 5) of RAGStackXL, providing a flexible, robust, and high-performance foundation for vector similarity search.
-These layers form critical parts of the RAG system, enabling efficient retrieval of relevant documents based on their vector embeddings.
+We've successfully implemented the vector database component (Phase 3), retrieval mechanisms (Phase 5), and LLM integration (Phase 6) of RAGStackXL, providing a flexible, robust, and high-performance foundation for vector similarity search and language model integration.
+These layers form critical parts of the RAG system, enabling efficient retrieval of relevant documents based on their vector embeddings and powerful language model capabilities.

 ## Key Achievements